 Thanks to an incredibly powerful few years in the late ‘90s, The Kid put himself in what seemed to be a favorable position to challenge Hank Aaron’s career homer record of 755.
 I mean, when you rifle through 100 homers every couple of years, it’s hard not to think about that.
 The 2000 season was also his first with the Cincinnati Reds after getting traded and signing a big extension with the organization.

 He may have been exiting his physical prime, but it didn’t look that way, as he was selected to his 11th consecutive All-Star team while slashing .271/.387/.556 with 40 homers, 118 RBI, and 100 runs scored.
 It was the fifth straight year he slugged at least 40 dingers with 100-plus RBI and 100-plus runs scored.
+Those 40 dingers are also a franchise record for homers in a single season by center fielders.

 But unfortunately, that’s when the injury bug started to bite, as he played in just 158 games between 2002 and 2004.